LLNL/PYB11Generator/docs/cmake.rst

 GENERATED_FILES <arg> (optional) :
   Name for output file containing the list of C++ pybind11 output files

+HOLDER_TYPE ... (optional, default py::smart_holder)
+    Specify the holder_type for pybind11 to manage new C++ wrapped objects.

 USE_BLT ON/OFF (optional, default OFF) :
   For those using the BLT Cmake extension (https://llnl-blt.readthedocs.io/),